 Touchdown!
-50 Super Bowl party foods we can't wait to enjoy
+50 ultimate Super Bowl party foods for an epic celebration

 1. Chicken Wings

-Baked or fried, slathered in Buffalo or BBQ sauce, these crispy snacks are key at any Super Bowl party.
+Baked or fried, slathered in Buffalo or barbecue sauce, these crispy snacks are key at any Super Bowl party.
+And they were the big winner of TODAY Food's Super Bowl Snack-It Bracket!

 2. Guacamole

 Listen.
 If you don't have guacamole at your Super Bowl party, do not pass go and do not collect $200.
-You are also in the minority, since in 2015, America was projected to consume 120 pounds of avocados during the big game.
+But you are probably going to have guac, based on stats: About 12 percent of Americans' annual avocado consumption happens during Super Bowl week.

 3. Chili

-Set up a chili bar with chopped onions and tomatoes, shredded cheese, sour cream, sliced scallions and jalapeños.
+Alongside a warm slow cooker full of your favorite chili, set up a chili bar with chopped onions, tomatoes, shredded cheese, sour cream, sliced scallions and jalapeños.

 4. Pigs in Blankets

-Everyone's favorite Bar Mitzvah snack only tastes better when your team is winning by a mile.
+Everyone's favorite bite-sized snack only tastes better when your team is winning by a mile.
+Make sure to have plenty of ketchup, mustard and relish on hand for these little weenies.

 6. Pizza

 Super Bowl Sunday is typically the No. 1 most popular day for pizza delivery.
-By halftime of the 2015 game, Pizza Hut broke its sales record with over $10 million in digital sales.
+But why wait for the delivery person when you can make your own perfect pie with this recipe from a legendary pizza maker?

-7. Spinach Artichoke Dip
+7. Spinach-Artichoke Dip

 It's cheesy, warm and a must-have at every Super Bowl party.

-Al Roker takes on delicious artichoke recipes on TODAY (everyone wins)Play Video - 3:12

-Al Roker takes on delicious artichoke recipes on TODAY (everyone wins)Play Video - 3:12
+Your guests won't even know this dip is lower in calories than the traditional version!

-Almost to cute to eat.
+These cookies are almost to cute to eat.
 We said almost...

 9. Buffalo Chicken Dip

-All the spicy goodness of Buffalo wings and blue cheese—minus the sticky fingers.
+All the spicy goodness of Buffalo wings and blue cheese — minus the sticky fingers.
+We eat this by the spoonful!

-Smokey baby back pork ribs: An economical meal your family will lovePlay Video - 4:25

-Smokey baby back pork ribs: An economical meal your family will lovePlay Video - 4:25

 10. Ribs